-These notes were written as a compilation of ideas and examples from a variety of authors, but Ulrich Raich was the very first enthusiast who did the notes about JAVA for the Real-Time College in Dakar, and lots of ideas and examples were taken from those notes.
+The material covered in this Chapter was written as a compilation of ideas and examples from a variety of authors, but Ulrich Raich was the very first enthusiast in our group who prepared the notes on Java for the Real-Time College in Dakar in 1998.
+Lots of ideas and examples were taken from those notes in the preparation of this Chapter.
 Catharinus Verkerk suggested lots of improvements and ideas about planning the lessons.
-Lot of materials from the notes of Prof. Richard Baldwin and Paul Ramos were used.
+Lot of material from the notes of Prof Richard Baldwin[6] and Paul Ramos[7] was used as well.

-1.2 History notes
+1.2 Historical Development